Coffeekraken/coffeekraken/packages/@websites/coffeekraken-io/src/doc/03-css/07-theming.md

 Some theme(s) are available out of the box.
 These themes (parts) are useful to avoid starting from scratch but you can of course override everything you want during your development process.

 -   `theme.config.ts`: Main theme file where all the available themes are listed as well as which theme is active.
 -   `themeBase.config.ts`: Main configuration file that can be used as a base for your theme to avoid rewriting everything.
-- `themeLightBase.config.ts`: Extends `themeBase.config.ts` configuration and define some base settings for light themes.
-- `themeDarkBase.config.ts`: Extends `themeBase.config.ts` configuration and define some base settings for light themes.
 -   `themeDefault.config.ts`: Define the `default` theme
-- `themeDefaultLight.config.ts`: Extends the `themeLightBase.config.ts` configuration and define some settings fot the default light theme.
+-   `themeDefaultLight.config.ts`: Extends the `themeBase.config.ts` configuration and define some settings fot the default light theme.
-- `themeDefaultDark.config.ts`: Extends the `themeDarkBase.config.ts` configuration and define some settings fot the default dark theme.
+-   `themeDefaultDark.config.ts`: Extends the `themeBase.config.ts` configuration and define some settings fot the default dark theme.

 ## Main entry point